madminer-tool/madminer-workflow/README.md

 ### Remote deployment
-In case you have access to a remote REANA cluster and want to deploy there, you would need to setup the environment variables yourself:
+In case you have access to a remote REANA cluster and want to deploy there, you would need to set up the environment variables yourself:

 ```shell script
 $ source ~/.virtualenvs/reana/bin/activate